 “Pick one bracelet”, she said, pointing at her left arm.
-I chose a blue bracelet with plaited red glass pearls.
+Intuitively I chose a blue bracelet with plaited red glass pearls.

+“Tomorrow I’m going to leave”, he explained the reason for the gathering.
 “I’ll leave the country and I don’t know when I’m coming back.”

-“Where are you planning to go”, she asked a little bit scared.
+“Where are you planning to go?”, she asked a little bit scared.